Mozilla: Firefox Focus

 Firefox Focus is a free and open-source privacy-focused mobile browser for Android and iOS.
 Initially released in 2015 as only a tracker-blocking application for iOS, it has since been developed into a full mobile browser for both iOS and Android.

 Firefox Lockwise

 Firefox Lockwise was a password manager offered by Mozilla.
 On desktop, it was a built-in feature of the Firefox browser.
 On mobile, it was offered as a standalone app that could be set as the device's default password manager.

 Firefox Monitor

 Firefox Monitor is an online service that informs users if their email address and passwords have been leaked in data breaches.

 Firefox Send

 Firefox Send was an online encrypted file-transfer service offered by Mozilla.
 In September 2020, Mozilla announced that it would be decommissioned and would no longer be part of the product lineup.

 Solo AI Website Creator

 Solo is a free AI website builder for solopreneurs.

+Tabstack

+Tabstack is an AI developer focused infrastructure platform from Mozilla that enables automated web interaction and data extraction for AI agents and applications.